-Hint: This is NOT the time to start new relationships.
+This is NOT the time to start new relationships.

-Furthermore, once separated, some people will see the break as a license to look and opportunity for them to start new relationships, which then complicate the situation and make finding a solution to the marital problems much harder.
+Once separated, some people will see the break as a license to look and opportunity for them to start new relationships, which then complicate the situation and make finding a solution to the marital problems much harder.

-In order to make a trial separation successful, a couple should agree to five key rules:
+In order to make a trial separation successful, a couple should agree to five key rules.

-The break should have a specific time attached to it, so that it does not just drag on without any conclusion.
-The time should ideally be between three and six months so that a sense of urgency and sincerity is retained, especially where children are involved.
+The break should have a specific time attached to it so it doesn't just drag on without any conclusion.
+The time should ideally be between three and six months so a sense of urgency and sincerity is retained, especially where children are involved.

 The longer the separation continues, as people settle into their new routine, the harder it is to get back to the old life.
 Any separation that drags on will gradually turn into two new and separate lifestyles.

-2. Set clear boundaries.
-It is important to know the rules of the separation — what is acceptable, what isn't.
+It's important to know the rules of the separation — what is acceptable, what isn't.
 Write these rules out and stick to them.

 There should be communication between the couple, with regular times to meet — either with or without a counselor — so that progress can be made toward reconciliation.
-Communication can be difficult as couples are likely to blame each other and recount past behavior rather than finding solutions to steer a better course together.
-There is usually very little listening as a couple plays the blame game.
+Communication can be difficult, as couples are likely to blame each other and recount past behavior rather than finding solutions to steer a better course together.
+There's usually very little listening as a couple plays the blame game.

 There should be clear agreement about what happens to the finances during a separation, with equal sharing of resources and children adequately taken care of.
 Running two households is likely to be more expensive.

 Whether you will have sex and if you will spend time with one another is paramount.
 The couple should reach a clear agreement as to the amount and intensity of intimacy between them during the separation.
-It is better not to engage in sexual interaction while separated mainly because it tends to cloud the issues and will delay the conclusion, especially if one person is still getting what they want without having to sort out any issues.
+It's better not to engage in sexual interaction while separated, mainly because it tends to cloud the issues and will delay the conclusion, especially if one person is still getting what they want without having to sort out any issues.